trunghieupython10102001/hype-whale-tracker/EC2_DEPLOYMENT.md

 ## 📞 Support

 If you encounter issues:
-1. Check the logs: `docker-compose logs -f`
+1. Check the logs: `docker compose logs -f`
 2. Test connectivity: `python3 main.py --test-network`
 3. Verify configuration: Check your `.env` file
 4. Review this guide for missed steps